 Room temperature is favorable for microbial growth and will spoil your salad faster.
 Coleslaw should not be left out of the fridge for more than 2 hours.

-If you don’t prefer making coleslaw in bulk, buy or prepare shredded cabbage in advance and store it in the fridge.
+If you don’t prefer making coleslaw in bulk, buy or prepare shredded cabbage in advance and store it in the refrigerator.
 Whenever you want to have coleslaw for a meal, simply mix the vegetables with the sauce.
 It’s also easy and takes almost no time.

 How Long Does Coleslaw Last?